Kia Cee'd review

 The performance focused Cee'd GT models, however, features a 1.6-litre turbo petrol engine, which kicks out a hefty 201bhp.

-The Kia Cee'd is available in various trim levels, with the 1 kicking things off.
-Even this model gets air-conditioning as standard.
+The Kia Cee'd is available in a wide variety of trim levels, with the 1 kicking things off and even this model gets air-conditioning as standard.
 The mid-range Kia Cee'd 2 gets cruise control and day-time running lights, while 3 cars feature integrated european sat-nav, rain sensing wipers and a reversing camera.

 Flagship 4 and 4 Tech models feature black leather seats and a panoramic sunroof, and start-stop technology.
 The Cee'd VR7 special edition, meanwhile, gets Bluetooth with voice recognition and music streaming tech thrown in as standard, as well as all-round electric windows.